 Logic, or at least proof-theory, is focused on formal proof systems: intuitionistic predicate calculus, classical predicate calculus, arithmetics, higher order calculi, and a wealth of similar consistent and structured sets of process-building rules.
 Intuitionistic and constructive logic began when people saw the possibility of reading ‘A ⇒ B’ as ‘if you give me an A, I will give you a B’, which is a significant departure from the classical reading ‘B is true whenever A is’.

 Computer science, on the other hand, focuses on computational mechanisms: function application, exception handling, method invocation in object oriented languages, variable assignment and similar sets of process-building rules.
-Except that the mechanisms of these processes have to made explicit: a function of type A → B gives a formal account of how to transform an A into a B.
+Except that the mechanisms of these processes have to be made explicit: a function of type A → B gives a formal account of how to transform an A into a B.

 At a given moment these two sciences met.
 People realized that the set of implication-only intuitionistic deductions was a core functional language called simply-typed lambda-calculus: the programming language was a logic, the logic a programming language.
 This memorable meeting was called the ‘Curry-Howard isomorphism’ (Howard 1980).